passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-The STM32MP257 module has dual Arm® Cortex®-A35 cores running up to 1.5 GHz, with 2 GB of RAM.
-It includes several peripherals like CAN interfaces, multimedia processing, and a 3D graphics processor.

-This makes it a good fit for edge computing tasks, such as machine vision.
+The STM32MP257 module includes several peripherals like CAN interfaces, multimedia processing, and a 3D graphics processor, making it a good fit for our application

-<span style="color: red; font-weight: bold;">Finally</span>, since the Engicam
+<span style="color: red; font-weight: bold;">and ready to use</span> as the main board.
-evaluation board has both a display and a CAN bus connector,
-<span style="color: red; font-weight: bold;">no hardware changes were required
-on the main board</span>.
 -->

 ---